 DAOs and the law

-As international, decentralized organizations, DAOs do not fit neatly into existing legal frameworks.
+As international, decentralized organizations, DAOs don't fit neatly into existing legal frameworks.
 A typical company will be registered in a particular jurisdiction and take legal responsibility for any liabilities and obligations it might incur.
-It is much less clear who should be held responsible in the case of a DAO — which is typically not registered as a legal entity anywhere.
+It's much less clear who should be held responsible in the case of a DAO — which is typically not registered as a legal entity anywhere.

 According to a report by legal firm Withers Worldwide, without prior registration to the contrary, United States law classifies DAO participants as general partners.
 Should the DAO incur a financial liability through its actions, this would require every token holder to cover the expense.
 The same sentiment is expressed in an anonymous post detailing the options for legally structuring a DAO.
 Having apparently spoken to several legal experts, the author presents five options, each of which has distinct disadvantages.

-The first option is not to establish a legal entity for the DAO at all.
+The first option isn't to establish a legal entity for the DAO at all.
 Calling this “a bad idea,” the author states that all DAO members can be held fully liable should a case against the organization be brought to court.
-The author then mentions the tax treatment of unregistered DAOs, arguing that individual members could owe taxes on DAO profits, even if they themselves had not personally made any money from their interactions with the organization.
+The author then mentions the tax treatment of unregistered DAOs, arguing that individual members could owe taxes on DAO profits, even if they themselves hadn't personally made any money from their interactions with the organization.